kankankankankankan/github-trending/README.md

 ## Html

+* 【2024-09-22】[git / git-scm.com](https://github.com/git/git-scm.com) - The git-scm.com website.
+Note that this repository is only for the website; issues with git itself should go to https://git-scm.com/community.
+* 【2024-09-22】[Balackburn / Apollo](https://github.com/Balackburn/Apollo) - Altstore source and website for Apollo for Reddit (with ImprovedCustomApi)
 * 【2024-07-29】[a1ex4 / ownfoil](https://github.com/a1ex4/ownfoil) - Lightweight and customizable Tinfoil Shop manager, with automatic saves backup.
 * 【2024-07-01】[wppconnect-team / wa-version](https://github.com/wppconnect-team/wa-version) -
 * 【2024-07-01】[elastic / ecs-dotnet](https://github.com/elastic/ecs-dotnet) -